gl-inet/docs3.x/docs/tutorials/cannot_access_web_admin_panel.md

 * You are using a VPN client which handle your LAN traffic.
 * The router is bricked.

+Follow these steps to set it up.

+1. Power up the router without connecting to any device.
+2. Use your mobile/Laptop to scan the SSID GL-XXXX-xxx and input the WiFi key printed on the label. (if you are using a laptop, don't connect it to the internet)
+3. Plug a cable to the LAN port of the router.
+(Don't connect it to any WiFi)
+4. Open a browser and type 192.168.8.1.
+5. Create your password.
+6. Scan your home WiFi in Repeater option or plug a cable to the WAN from your home router.

 Follow the steps to fix this issue.

 1. [Check the connection](#check_the_connection)